ryankiros/multimodal-neural-language-models/README.md

 A bare-bones NumPy implementation of "Multimodal Neural Language Models" (Kiros et al, ICML 2014)

+## Visualization

+Here are [results](http://www.cs.toronto.edu/~rkiros/bayescapgen.html) on 1000 images using an ensemble of additive log-bilinear models trained using this code.

 ## Dependencies

 This code is written in python.
 To use it you will need: